administer-org/administer/README.md

 ## Installation

 ### 1. Get the model
-You can find it in the [Releases](https://github.com/administer-org/administer/releases/) section or [on Roblox.](https://create.roblox.com/store/asset/127698208806211/Administer)
+You can get the latest release [on Roblox.](https://create.roblox.com/store/asset/127698208806211/Administer)

 ### 2. Make sure the game can run Administer properly:
 You **must** enable the following permissions in your game for Administer to function.
 Everything can be found in Game Security settings.